Optimal Placement of Virtual Inertia in Power Grids: Optimal inertia allocation

 \begin{proof} With $N=0$ and $S = D$, the Lyapunov equation \eqref{eq:LyapunovEqn} together with the constraint \eqref{eq: Lyap constraint} is solved explicitly by

 The performance metric as derived in \eqref{eq:TraceNew} therefore becomes

 This concludes the proof. \end{proof}

 The equivalent convex formulation \eqref{eq:primarycontrol} yields the following important insights.
-First and foremost, the optimal solution to \eqref{eq:primarycontrol} is unique (as long as at least one ${\tr w_i}$ is greater than zero) and also independent of the network topology and the line susceptances.
-It depends solely on the location and strength of the disturbance as encoded in the coefficients ${\tr w_i}$.
-For example, if the disturbance is concentrated at a particular node $i$ with ${\tr w_i} \neq 0$ and ${\tr w_j}=0$ for $ j \neq i$, then the optimal solution is to allocate the maximal inertia at node $i$: $m_i=\min\{m_\text{bdg}, \overline{m_i}\}$. {If the capacity constraint \eqref{eq:MinOp1c} is relaxed}, the optimal inertia allocation is proportional to the square root of the disturbance~$\sqrt{\tr w_i}$.
+First and foremost, the optimal solution to \eqref{eq:primarycontrol} is unique (as long as at least one ${v_i}$ is greater than zero) and also independent of the network topology and the line susceptances.
+It depends solely on the location and strength of the disturbance as encoded in the coefficients ${v_i}$.
+For example, if the disturbance is concentrated at a particular node $i$, that is, ${v_i}\neq 0$ and ${v_j}=0 \, \forall \, j\neq i$, then the optimal solution is to allocate the maximal inertia at node $i$: $m_i=\text{\it min}\{m_\text{bdg}, \overline{m_i}\}$. {If the capacity constraint \eqref{eq:MinOp1c} is relaxed}, the optimal inertia allocation is proportional to the disturbance~${{v_i}^{1/2}}$.

 We now consider a different assumption that also allows to derive a similar simplified analysis in other notable cases.